-This Guide is made up of 6 Tip Sheets and a Directory.
-You can either download the complete guide, or each of the tip sheets separately.
+This Guide is made up of 6 factsheets and a directory.
+You can either download the complete guide, or each of the factsheets separately.

-If you just want the Tip Sheets, start with Tip Sheet 1.
+If you just want the Factsheets, start with Factsheet 1.
 Take action!
 Health complaints and feedback in Canberra.
 It tells you about your options, whatever has gone wrong in your health care.

 The other Tip Sheets have extra information about:

 This Guide is made up of 6 Fact Sheets.